Web Design

 Arizer Go weed vape in hand

-The Arizer Go, or ArGo is the latest dry herb vape from Arizer.
+The Arizer Go, or ArGo is the smallest dry herb vape from Arizer.
 Very Small!

-The Arizer Go is the latest vape to release in 2017.
-A surprise, really, considering Arizer has already launched the updated and improved Air II and Solo II.
+The Arizer Go was released in 2017.
+A surprise considering Arizer has already launched the updated and improved Air II and Solo II in late 2016.

 The ArGo solves the age-old Arizer portability problem.
 The Air and Solo models use a separate and/or protruding delicate glass stem – “portable” only if you are willing to take the precaution.
 The Go still uses a glass stem for that tasty pure vapor, but the oven is recessed and the stem stays concealed within the body of the vaporizer.